fan-ziqi/rl_sar/README.md

 [中文文档](README_CN.md)

-Gazebo simulation verification and UnitreeA1 physical deployment for reinforcement learning. "sar" stands for "simulation and real".
+Simulation verification and physical deployment of the quadruped robot's reinforcement learning algorithm. "sar" stands for "simulation and real".

 ## Preparation